andrew/ultimate-awesome/README.md

 - [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - Build real Java projects with 29 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [web-development-free-tutorials](https://github.com/labex-labs/web-development-free-tutorials) - Free Web Development tutorials for beginners with 35 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [awesome-beatsaber](https://github.com/lasseborly/awesome-beatsaber) - Manually curated collection of ressources, plugins and guides for the game Beat Saber.
-- [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.
 - [awesome-crypto-art](https://github.com/lazzarello/awesome-crypto-art) - Awesome list of crypto art resources :sunglasses:.
 - [awesome-summarization-llm](https://github.com/lemonnn7/awesome-summarization-llm) - A collection of AWESOME things about LLMs based Summarize Method.
 - [awesome-thorchain](https://github.com/lends-so/awesome-thorchain) - A curated list of awesome things for people looking to build and learn about THORChain.